About Dr. Jaglan

 Dr. Jaglan is trained as a generalist and has been fortunate to work with a variety of clients, ranging in severity, diagnoses, and in a variety of settings (private practice, psychiatric hospital, community mental health, university counseling).
 Over the past few years she worked with a group private practice and became the “resident specialist” for treatment of anxiety, eating disorders/body image, and established her expertise in mindfulness amongst the group.

-Now, in her private practice, Dr. Jaglan continues to help adults and teens achieve personal development, overall life improvement, increase self-esteem and confidence, process past trauma, and manage general emotional and mental health in healthier ways.
+Now, in her private practice, Dr. Jaglan continues to help adults and teens achieve personal development, overall life improvement, increase self-esteem and confidence, process past trauma, build healthier relationships, and manage general emotional and mental health in healthier ways.
 Dr. Jaglan’s experience allows her to emphasize a “client-first” approach and customize treatment to fit what the client needs, wants, and hopes for from therapy.
 By using a well-rounded, customized, and collaborative approach in therapy, her clients achieve results much more quickly.

 Dr. Jaglan prioritizes using evidence-based, effective care in her work with clients.
 She specializes in using a type of therapy that is based on research and scientific evidence called Acceptance and Commitment Therapy, often referred to as “ACT”.
-ACT has been proven through numerous research studies to be highly effective in treating anxiety, trauma, eating disorders, body struggles, and navigating stressful life changes.
+ACT has been proven through numerous research studies to be highly effective in treating anxiety, trauma, eating disorders, body struggles, relationship quality, and navigating stressful life changes.
 It also has been shown to be effective in enhancing overall quality of life while reducing uncomfortable symptoms at the same time.
 Dr. Jaglan’s therapeutic foundation is in ACT; however, she integrates evidence based techniques from other approaches as well.

 ACT focuses on increasing mental and emotional flexibility, understanding of self, awareness of the present moment, identifying personal values, acceptance of emotional discomfort, and moving towards meaningful action.
 It was developed from the family of behavioral therapy, which includes the likes of Cognitive Behavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT).
 Unlike more traditional behavioral approaches, ACT highlights personal insight, acceptance of painful thoughts and emotion, mindfulness, valued living, and goals-directed action.
 A central philosophy of ACT is that we all experience pain in life; pain is a universal part of the human experience.
 We need to find the healthiest ways to manage the pain and figure out how to stay present, channelling our emotional and mental energy into valued living, while being productive with the unavoidable challenges life will bring.
 In simpler terms, we need to learn how to healthily live with pain, accepting that emotional/mental pain is part of life at times, and do our best to live in line with what’s important to us.